Usmanfawad/Financial-software-Python-/README.md

   * Income, Owner's equity, Balance sheet
 * Others:
   * Refresh accounts.

+## Instructions
+You will have to run the "main.py" file for the software to run.

 ## Contributing
 Feel free to fork this project and contribute to it.